Hey there, you look cute today. Yeah you do. That look you sporting says “I haven’t left the house in a year, but I can still look great.”

 But here’s a question for you: do you know where your clothes come from?
 Who made that outfit you’re wearing?
 What are their working conditions, their salary?
-It’s all too easy to buy clothes – especially given the rise of Internet shopping during a lockdown – but do you know the facts?
+It’s all too easy to buy clothes – especially given the rise of Internet shopping since COVID came about – but do you know the facts?

 WHAT IS FAST FASHION?

 First off, what actually is ‘fast fashion’?
 It’s a term used by the industry to refer to the cheap, trendy clothing that takes ideas from the catwalk and celebrity culture and rolls them out to the high street at ridiculously fast speeds.
 When such speed and scale is involved, this kind of manufacturing comes at a price – and, given the low prices on the high street, it’s not a price that’s borne by us, the fashionistas.
 Instead, that cost is paid by the workers making our clothing.
 And the price is a lot higher than you might suspect.

 Next week is Fashion Revolution Week, marking the anniversary of the Rana Plaza disaster on 24 April 2013.
 More than 1,130 people were killed when a factory complex collapsed in Dhaka, Bangladesh.
 2,500 more were injured.
 The people crushed under those eight floors were working for familiar fashion brands – and it was a wake up call to many of the fashion forward about the true cost of our clothing.
 Yet it was not enough of a wake up call, because not enough has changed.

 The Ellen MacArthur Foundation estimates that 300 million people work in the clothing industry, with around 25 to 60 million people directly employed, most of them women.
 Nearly 1/3 of them have experienced sexual harassment in the last year.
 That’s a staggering number – and shows that by making the right choices and pushing for change, we have the chance to improve lives for so many.